Jason Sudeikis Net Worth

 Outside of these appearances, Jason has appeared in films like "Semi-Pro," "Drinking Buddies," and "Booksmart."
 He has also booked roles in TV series like "Childrens Hospital," "Portlandia," "Robot Chicken," and "SpongeBob SquarePants."

 Basketball: Jason Sudeikis is an accomplished basketball player who has played at the 2011 and 2016 NBA All-Star Celebrity games.

 Charity: Sudeikis has joined forces with other celebrities from the Kansas City area to create The Big Slick, a charity event that raises money for the Cancer Center at Children's Mercy Hospital.
 Over the years, Sudeikis and the other organizers have managed to raise over $6 million for the Mercy Hospital Cancer Center.

 Jason also hosted a benefit concert at the Uptown Theater in Kansas City called Thundergong!
 The event raised money for the charity organization Steps of Faith, which helps provide prosthetic arms and legs for those in need.

 Brand Endorsements: In 2012, Sudeikis provided voice acting services for a number of commercials for Applebee's restaurants.
 As part of a promotional campaign for NBC's coverage of the English Premier League, Sudeikis played the role of Ted Lasso, an American football coach who begins coaching Tottenham FC.

 Relationships: Jason's first marriage was to screenwriter Kay Cannon in 2004.
 After five years of marriage, they separated in 2008 and their divorce was finalized by 2010.
 The following year, Sudeikis started dating actress Olivia Wilde.
 In 2013, they became engaged.
-They currently live in California and have two children together.
+They never technically married.
+They have two children together.
 Jason and Olivia announced in November 2020 that they had split several months prior.

 |Net Worth:||$20 Million|